Do you often find yourself clenching and grinding your teeth in stressful situations? Do you wake up with jaw pain or a headache?

 Some studies have shown that botox treatment blocks some of the signals sent between muscles to contract, which may prevent a patient from grinding their teeth.

-Dr. Wainwright is a dentist in Austin, Texas that is dedicated to ensuring patients get high-quality dental care in a relaxing environment.
+Dr. Wainwright is a dentist in Austin, Texas that ensures that his patients get high-quality dental care in a relaxing environment.
 Call his office for treatment at 512-518-6392.
 You may also request a consultation with Dr. Wainwright on our website.